2020-Fall-UIUC-LING506/2020-fall-uiuc-ling506.github.io/project.md

   * Copy any relevant text from *02-litreview.tex* into *03-checkpoint1.tex*
   * Begin by compiling 03-checkpoint1.pdf by running `make 03-checkpoint1.pdf`
     * Look at the resulting *03-checkpoint1.pdf*.
 The content of your proposal should be at least as long as the [lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) dummy text provided therein.
   * Edit *03-checkpoint1.tex*.
-The content of your literature review should thoroughly describe the current state-of-the-art in machine translation for your selected language pair.
+You will now add an Approach section, with Data and Methods subsections.
   * Look at the resulting *03-checkpoint1.pdf*.
 The content of your work should be at least as long as the [lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) dummy text provided therein.
   * Your *03-checkpoint1.tex* must successfully compile into *03-checkpoint1.pdf* without errors on the cl server by running `make 03-checkpoint1.pdf`